dsmHack/dev.dsmhack.org/content/project-framing.md

 ### Active & Open Listening
 The focus of this time is to hear what they have to say, not to try to push your own solution or ideas (wait for it, that can come later).
 By using [active listening](https://www.mindtools.com/CommSkll/ActiveListening.htm) and open interview questions, you'll get much richer information.
-- **Pay attention.** This is not the time to be multi-tasking on your phone.
+- **Pay attention.** This is not the time to be setting up your laptop or researching your preferred solution.
 - **Repeat, reframe & summarize what you're hearing.** "So you're saying it would be helpful to...
 Did I get that right?"
 - **Ask questions to clarify & get below the surface.** "What do you mean when you say..."
 "I heard you say...
 Tell me more about that."
 - **Let them talk.** Try to avoid talking much beyond your questions.
 Don't interrupt and be ok with some silence after your questions.